Cylindrocyclophanes: Cytotoxicity

-When cylindrocyclophane A was discovered, it was during an evaluation of the cyanobacteria Cylindrospermum lichenforme for antitumor activity.
-It was shown that Cylindrospermum lichenforme did indeed have moderate cytotoxicity again the KB and LoVo tumor cell lines, and this was attributed to cylindrocyclophane A. However, this cytotoxicity is not reserved only for tumor cells, which may limit its ability to be developed pharmaceutically.
+When cylindrocyclophane A was discovered, it was during an evaluation of the cyanobacteria Cylindrospermum licheniforme for antitumor activity.
+It was shown that Cylindrospermum licheniforme did indeed have moderate cytotoxicity again the KB and LoVo tumor cell lines, and this was attributed to cylindrocyclophane A. However, this cytotoxicity is not reserved only for tumor cells, which may limit its ability to be developed pharmaceutically.
 Since, as stated by Bui, et al., "cyanobacteria have been identified as one of the most promising sources of highly complex natural products" due to their biological activities, more insight has been gained into the mechanism behind the cylindrocyclophanes' cytotoxicity.

 A team at the University of Illinois-Chicago studied the cytotoxicity of the cylindrocyclophanes further and determined that they may act as proteasome inhibitors., specifically inhibiting the 20S proteasome.
 Since the function of the proteasome is to break down damaged or unnecessary proteins, it is extremely important to the cells' ability to continue to proliferate.
 When the proteasome does not perform its function, apoptosis can result.
 The team at University of Illinois-Chicago determined that cylindrocyclophanes A4, A3, and A2 displayed the greatest inhibition of the proteasome, which they attributed to the dichloromethyl functional group present at R4.
 When the cytotoxicity of cylindrocyclophanes A, C, F were examined, A was twice as effective as C, which was attributed to its two hydroxyl functional groups compared to only one for C and none for F. When the effectiveness of the dichloromethyl and hydroxyl functional groups were examined together, it was determined that the most effective arrangement was to have the dichloromethyl and hydroxyl groups "adjacent" spatially to each other.